-With the differences of fewer giant trees and street booths, Orchard Road Christmas Light-Up 2020 is the same as every other year.
+Other than fewer giant trees and no street booths, Orchard Road Christmas Light-Up 2020 is the same as every other year.

 ‘Right.
 I originally intended to do my annual Orchard Road Christmas photo walk this weekend.
 However, while at Ion Orchard last evening for a prehistorical dinner, I noticed most decorations have already been switched on.

-Yeah, and so I decided to get my photos done ahead of schedule; Thursday evening itself probably a much better i.e. less crowded time for the walk.
+Yup, that made me decide to get my photos done ahead of schedule; Thursday evening itself is probably a much better i.e. less crowded time for the walk too.

 Several annual showpieces are indeed markedly missing; for example, Ngee Ann City’s signature 4-floor tall Christmas tree and basement festive market.
 But other than those, most malls did still put up something.
 There are also festive trimmings hanging all over the interiors.

 The street lights are, as reports stated, more modest too, but it would be grossly unfair to say they are underwhelming.
 Actually, I think this year’s decorations are attractive in their own avant-garde way.
-They are certainly also still more elaborate than those I’ve seen in other cities, over the years.
+They are certainly still way more elaborate than those I’ve seen in other cities, over the last ten years.

 Orchard Road Christmas Light-Up 2020

-As I mentioned above, I was at Ion.
-And so I started with the artsy tree there, and the festive gate.
+As I mentioned above, I was at Ion Orchard.
+And so I started with the artsy tree there, as well as the festive gate.